 That’s the name of the Downtown Camas restaurant that’s changing the dining scene in Mill Town.
 It’s a restaurant, but it’s more than that — it’s an experience that’s a sensation of flavors that will that satisfy foodies, and those who simply want a good meal.
-It’s also an escape for patrons, who come from near and far to taste what Michelin Chef Peter Randolph and his talented team are offering.
+It’s also an escape for patrons, who come from near and far to taste what Michelin Chef Peter Rudolph and his talented team are offering.

 You opened in May, but what’s with the name?

-“It’s a greeting,” said Randolph, who partnered with Don Riedthaler to open this new endeavor.
+“It’s a greeting,” said Rudolph, who partnered with Don Riedthaler to open this new endeavor.
 “It’s a starting of a conversation that we hope to be an inviting term.
 In a broader sense, ‘We’re all Jack.’
 It’s part of endearing ourselves to a local community and becoming a dining destination.
 A place to sit on the patio outside for Sunday brunch.
 It’s something that when we settled on the name, we knew we had settled on the right name.
 It was something that embodied those qualities that we wanted to have in our establishment.”

 “We answer the phone ‘Hey Jack!’ which you have to say with a warm intonation.
 It’s a wonderful way to start a conversation.
 When I say it I feel like I’m conveying the entirety of our concept to someone.
 I guess it’s very personal.
 We put so much personal time into the creation and design of the space.
 The comma was a big point for us.
 The comma means it’s the start of a conversation.
 It showed that were are able to reach out and welcome people.”